Tahmina979/4Dtreeshape_project/README.md

 Step2:
 Then, we added branch layer information in those point cloud data.
 A bunch of preprocessed data is in the dataset folder in .mat files Where the filename is the date of capturing the sample data.
 You can access all data from XXX.
 Note: we warp out (removing some intermediate samples) some 4D growing plants for temporal registration purposes

-Run to see the growing pattern of tomato plants with branch layer information (color-coded) Run to see the growing pattern of maize plants with branch layer information (color-coded)
+Run Branching_layers.m to see the growing pattern of plants with branch layer information (color-coded)

 Step 3:
 See the result of spatial registration.
 Here, color codes indicate the correspondences between branches